Darren Till: 2017

 After a significant shoulder injury and various personal issues kept him out of action for an extended period of time, Till returned to face Jessin Ayari on 28 May 2017 at UFC Fight Night 109.
 He missed the non-title Welterweight limit of 171 pounds by 5 pounds, and had to give 20 percent of his fight earnings to his opponent.
 Till won the fight via unanimous decision.

 On 1 August 2017, Till announced that he had signed a new, five-fight deal with the UFC.

 Till faced Bojan Veličković on 2 September 2017 at UFC Fight Night 115.
 Till won the fight via unanimous decision.

 Till faced Donald Cerrone on 21 October 2017 at UFC Fight Night 118.
 He won the fight via TKO in the first round.
 This win earned him the Performance of the Night bonus award.

 2018

 Till faced former UFC Welterweight title challenger Stephen Thompson at UFC Fight Night 130 on 27 May 2018.
 At the weigh-ins, Till weighed in at 174.5 pounds, 3.5 pounds over the Welterweight non-title fight limit of 171.
 After negotiating with Thompson's team, the bout proceeded at a catchweight with the stipulation that Till could not weigh more than 188 pounds on the day of the fight.
 Till also forfeited 30 percent of his purse to Thompson.
 Till won the fight via a controversial unanimous decision.
 22 of 25 media outlets scored the bout in favor of Thompson.

+Title shot

 Till was given the opportunity to face Tyron Woodley on 8 September 2018 at UFC 228, challenging him for the UFC Welterweight Championship.

 He lost the fight via D'Arce choke submission in the second round.
 This was Till's first loss in his MMA career.